 Omega-3 fatty acids are great for increasing the brain function, whether it’s processing power or the cell’s damage prevention, so it has a purpose to protect the brain from degenerative disorders.

 The brain takes omega-3, as well as bones, need calcium.
 Therefore, when the mother was pregnant, both mother and baby need an amount of intake of these important fatty acids.

 Several types of fishes are beneficial to babies and children because it contains DHA fatty acids.
 In our body, DHA most widely found in the brain and the eyes.
 So it is not surprising that research has proven that the benefits of being pesco-vegans are beneficial for the development of the brain and the eyes of a baby.

 Further research also proves some other omega-3 benefits.
-If mothers with levels of DHA in their blood are high, have children who are better in the sensorial, cognitive ability and motor motion.
+If mothers with levels of DHA in their blood are high, have children who are better in the sensorial, cognitive ability, and motor motion.
 It is presented in the Journal Of Pediatric Research and conducted by Laval University, Quebec.

-Baby with sufficient omega-3 has the progress of about 2 months earlier than a baby who is less.
+Baby with sufficient omega-3 has the progress of about two months earlier than a baby who is less.
 They are better in the tests conducted on the sensitivity of the age of 6 months and had the ability to learn better visually when aged 1-2 years.

 4. Lowering the rates of diabetes factors

 Salmon is an excellent type of fish consumed by people with diabetes mellitus.
 In fact, we highly recommend to include in the list of menu foods for diabetic people.